cnbbooks/lfe-sicp/ch1/example_testing_for_primality.md

 If $$n$$ is not prime, then, in general, most of the numbers $$a \lt n$$ will not satisfy the above relation.
 This leads to the following algorithm for testing primality: Given a number $$n$$, pick a random number $$a \lt n$$ and compute the remainder of $$a^n$$ modulo $$n$$.
 If the result is not equal to $$a$$, then $$n$$ is certainly not prime.
 If it is $$a$$, then chances are good that $$n$$ is prime.
 Now pick another random number $$a$$ and test it with the same method.
 If it also satisfies the equation, then we can be even more confident that $$n$$ is prime.
 By trying more and more values of $$a$$, we can increase our confidence in the result.
 This algorithm is known as the Fermat test.

-To implement the Fermat test, we need a procedure that computes the exponential of a number modulo another number:
+To implement the Fermat test, we need a function that computes the exponential of a number modulo another number:

 ```lisp
 (defun expmod (base exp m)